artilleryio/artillery/README.md

 # Use Cases

 - **Peak traffic testing** - ensure your e-commerce backend, IoT service or web API can handle max traffic
-- **Pre-launch load testing** - for new websites, mobile app backends, web APIs etc
+- **Pre-launch load testing** - for new websites, mobile app backends, web APIs etc, as they are being built
-- **Continuous performance testing** for new microservices as they are being built
+- **Continuous performance testing** - stop performance regressions in new code or config changes before they are shipped to production
-- **Preventing performance regressions** - stop performance regressions due to new code or config changes before they are shipped to users.
+- **Help profile & debug** - common issues such as extensive GC pauses, memory leaks, and misconfigured resource pools
-- **Help profile & debug** common issues such as extensive GC pauses, memory leaks, improperly configured resource pools etc
+- **Semantic monitoring** - run realistic user scenarios against production APIs continuously and alert on wrong responses or errors

 ## Features